syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Keywords configuration

 Creating keywords for custom language can be achieved by adding a format named `keyword` and declare a lexem in format as keyword using `FormatName` property.
-Keyword format can be configurated by the built-in customization properties such as Font, FontColor etc. Below code is an example for define lexem "Class" as a keyword.
+Keyword format can be configurable by the built-in customization properties such as Font, FontColor etc. Below code is an example for define lexem "Class" as a keyword.

 {% tabs %}